 My Dutch photojournalist friends Pieter Paul Koster and Inga Oostenrijk came for a few days.

 I was certain they would photograph the thoroughbred under the oak tree, it had caused a sensation at Darley Stud's stallion parade at Newmarket but I was wrong, something else took their eyes.

 Matriarch 11 inches tusk to tail, a bronze edition of 15, at the Ashburton gallery.
-Child is smaller and there are 3 others in the current family.

 A WORLD AWAY.